Academic Catalog

 Description

 An examination of the developing child in a societal context focusing on interrelationship of family, school, and community, and emphasizing historical and sociocultural factors.
-The processes of socialization and identity development will be highlighted, showing the importance of respectful, reciprocal relationships that support and empower families.
+The processes of socialization and identity development are highlighted, showing the importance of respectful, reciprocal relationships that support and empower families.

 Course Objectives